Q. Where do I get school uniforms?

 Q. Do parents have the ability to get information on their child’s work so they can follow along and keep up with what they are working on and how they are doing?

-A. Parents can view this online grading information through Rediker (Plus Portal) our online web system.
-Parents are given username and passwords information at the beginning of the school year.
+A. Parents can view the online grading information system through RenWeb.
+Parents are given login information at the beginning of the school year.

 Q. What sports and activities are available?